A Dive Belize Trip Report

 Getting There and Away

 Although Belize might not be well connected to the rest of the world, it is well connected to the USA.
-The southern states of the US are just 2 hours direct flight away which makes Belize especially appealing for US-based divers with little vacation time and interested in a nearby destination with tropical diving, year round sunshine, plenty of interesting activities and low security risk.
+The southern states of the US are just 2 hours direct flight away which makes Belize especially appealing for US-based scuba divers with little vacation time and interested in a nearby destination with tropical diving, year round sunshine, plenty of interesting activities and low security risk.

 Belize City has direct flights from several US cities, El Salvador and Cancun.
 Once you arrive at Belize City, you can catch a short hop 20 minute flight from the same airport across to San Pedro on Ambergris Caye where the resort rep will meet you.
 Alternatively you can catch a cheap water taxi (~ 1 hour) from the city to San Pedro.

-Ambergris Caye will appeal to divers with little to moderate experience, younger divers, dive groups of mixed abilities, and couples and families that just want some easy warm-water dives where they can see a good range of the sea creatures of the Caribbean.
+Ambergris Caye will appeal to divers with little to moderate experience, younger travellers, dive groups of mixed abilities, and couples and families that just want some easy warm-water dives where they can see a good range of the sea creatures of the Caribbean.
 More experienced divers will probably prefer to stay on Turneffe Atoll.

 I found Portofino to be a very friendly beach resort.
 I would recommend it as a great holiday option for couples and families seeking a comfortable base from which to explore the sights of Belize via some interesting day trips, combined with some relaxed Caribbean diving.